railsharipov/ft_rsa/README.md

 # ft_rsa
-Crypto library.
+Simple crypto library.
 RSA, ASN.1, PEM, DER, DES, Base64, SHAx, MD5

 ## About
 This goal of this project is implementing following algorithms: